kiba/Writings/for_science/chp17_first_contact.md

 She can feel the dirt underneath her boots, while taking in the aroma of the pinetrees surrounding her her.
 Granted, she was briefly on Earth, but she never saw the skies or the surrounding outside the warehouse.

-Eventually, she saw a couple of aircrafts in the air.
+Eventually, she saw aircrafts in the air.

-"I saw what looked like aircrafts," she spoke into her phone.
+"I saw what looked like jet planes," she spoke into her phone.

 "Good, that mean those bullheads are in the right region," professor Ozpin said.

-Shinatose fired her flare into the air, signaling that she was there.
+Shinatose fired her flare into the air, signaling her location to her ride.

 One of them came in for the landing, pivoting its engine so it can land vertically.
-Air swiverl more violently as it touched down.
+Air swiveled more violently as it touched down.
 A door slid open.

-"Doctor Yure Shinatose?" a man asked.
+"Doctor Yure Shinatose and Mayumi Yoshizawa?" a man asked.

-"Yes, that's me."
+"Yes, that's us."

 "OK, you two, get on board."